 The authors’ prediction is holistic also because of their way of quantifying the pairwise PSF metric.
 Previous studies mostly calculate the metric based on measurements of plant biomass pro- duction in different soils9.
 However, soil microbes can affect various aspects of plant performance throughout a plant’s life span10.
 While studies may also monitor seedling survival, the results are often presented as an additional microbial effect independent of biomass production.
-Dudenhöf- fer and colleagues developed a novel approach to integrate seedling survival into the calculation of pairwise PSF: fitting zero-inflated Gamma models that include only the plant species × soil type interaction terms and no intercept.
-In particular, plant mortality and biomass production of the surviving plants were fitted to different statistical distributions and the model coefficients were used to estimate a plant species’ average performance.
+However, Dudenhöffer and colleagues develop a novel approach to integrate seedling survival into the calculation of pairwise PSF.
+Plant mortality and biomass production of the surviving plants were fitted to different statistical distributions and the model coefficients used to estimate a plant species’ average performance.
 The pairwise PSF metric8 calculated from these estimates compounds the effect of microbes on plant survival and biomass production, thereby unifying multiple microbial effects when predicting the context dependency of PSF.

-Dudenhöffer and colleagues further parameterized a spatially-explicit model with their experimental data to simulate the long-term consequences of PSF under different watering treat- ments.
-Simulations predicted that plant communities retain lower diversity and become less predictable under wetter conditions as positive pairwise PSF becomes prevalent.
+In order to further explore the likely long-term consequences of climate change-induced alterations to precipitation regimes, Dudenhöffer and colleagues then parameterize a spatially-explicit model with their experimental data.
+These simulations predict that plant communities retain lower diversity and become less predictable under wetter conditions as positive pairwise PSF becomes more prevalent.
 The latter is an important signature of positive pairwise PSF that is often overlooked: diversity is lost under such scenarios not because soil microbes confer a competitive advantage to a specific plant11, but

 because they drive priority effects (i.e., small random differences in initial species abundances would be amplified).
 Interestingly, further explorations revealed that the context dependency of PSF can have complicated consequences on plant community assembly, with patterns depending on plant mortality, the spatial scale of PSF, and the number of plant species directly favored by positive microbial effects11.

 Attributing the observed changes in PSF to specific shifts in microbial community com- position, however, remains a non-trivial task.
-Common approaches usually involve searching for statistical relationships between differences in microbial composition and PSF strength and assign- ing probable functional guides to the metabarcoding data12.
+Common approaches usually involve searching for statistical relationships between differences in microbial composition and PSF strength and assigning probable functional guides to the metabarcoding data12.
 However, precisely due to context dependency, the same microbial community may have different impacts on plant performance in different soil watering treatments.
-While challenging, future studies can use approaches such as metatranscriptomic to obtain further functional information, as well as single taxa or synthetic community bioassay to cement causal relationships.
+While challenging, future studies can use approaches such as metatranscriptomics to obtain further functional information, as well as single taxa or synthetic community bioassay to cement causal relationships.

-In the near future, we expect to see not only changes in mean precipitation magnitude but also changes in its temporal variability.
+In the near future, we expect to see not only changes in mean precipitation magnitude but also changes in its temporal variability under climate change.
 Moving forward requires knowledge on how the temporal aspects of PSF (e.g., the rate of soil conditioning and the rate at which plant responsiveness varies with ontogeny) interact with the frequency of wet–dry fluctuations and extreme events13,14.
 For example, a change in the timing of drought may perturb the microbial succession trajectory at various stages and lead to distinct microbial legacies.
 Changes in the frequency of precipitation fluctuations may also influence how plants respond to soil microbes depending on the water availability during different plant ontogenetic stages.
-To this end, greenhouse experiments sub- jecting only the conditioning or response phase of PSF to varying environmental contexts can provide valuable mechanistic insight.
+To this end, greenhouse experiments subjecting only the conditioning or response phase of PSF to varying environmental contexts can provide valuable mechanistic insight.
 Here, Dudenhöffer and colleagues provided a solid baseline prediction upon which more complicated manipulations can be performed.
 Together with latest development in PSF theory11, we are advancing towards robust prediction of how soil microbes affect plant community diversity, stability, and productivity in a changing world.

 a